khannasahab/beautiful-jekyll/hireme.md

 title: Hire Me
 ---

+{: .box-plain}
+Hello there, I am not looking for a job right now but who says we should not keep in touch.
+Feel free to drop [email](mailto:{{site.personal_email}}).

 Started my Professional journey in 2010 and fell in love with internet/software there after.
-[Email me](mailto:{{site.personal_email}})
+I consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).

 {: .box-plain}
 Core Strength : OOPS, Android & Java, git

-In addition I have tried following
- - Web Development (J2EE, PHP, MVC) - Working knowledge - Frameworks : Struts2 (in 2011) , Hibernate (2011), Symfony2 (2016)
-- Database - (MySQL : basic understanding of relational database, SQLITE)
-- IDE Tools : Android Studio ( Present for Android), Basics of XCode, Working knowledge of vi editor
-- Tools: Bugzilla, Jira , Trello, Freedcamp etc.
-* Novice in Servers, Managing AWS for Watstime.
-Configuration, software setup, crons etc with help from Google.
-* I do little Adobe Photoshop for day to day task - icons resize, colors overlay, Actions, Automation etc

 {: .box-bordered}
 **Education**